draeder/good-tracker-servers/README.md

 # tracker-servers
-Build a list of verified tracker servers and add as CNAMES to a subdomain
+Build a list of verified tracker servers and add as CNAMES to a subdomain hosted by Cloudflaree